Symmetry, Thermodynamics and Topology in Active Matter: Nonreciprocal interactions drive new emergent behavior

-Many directions remain to be explored.
-First, the precise relation between activity and nonreciprocity is yet to be understood.
-It seems clear, however, that nonreciprocity is generic in active matter.
+\paragraph{\mcm{Nonreciprocity, activity and information.}} It seems clear that nonreciprocity is generic in active matter, \mcm{but whether activity and nonreciprocity share the same fundamental origin} is yet to be understood.
 Consider two coordinates $x_1$, $x_2$ in a system rendered active by maintaining a constant positive chemical potential difference $\Delta \mu$ between the reactants and products of a chemical reaction.
 Within the standard active-matter paradigm \cite{kruse2005generic,marchetti2013hydrodynamics,Ramaswamy_2017,dadhichi2018origins} active dynamics arises through chemomechanical cross-couplings $\zeta_i, \, i=1,2$: $\dot{x}_i = \zeta_i \Delta \mu + \ldots$ where the ellipsis denotes the passive part of the dynamics, and in general the $\zeta_i$ depend on $x_1,x_2$.
-Unless forbidden by additional symmetries, in general $\partial \zeta_i / \partial x_j \neq \partial \zeta_j / \partial x_i$ so the dynamics of $x_1,x_2$ should be non-reciprocal.
-Agent-based models like the iconic Vicsek model may be based on reciprocal interactions or alignment rules, but upon coarse-graining are described by continuum equations with macroscopic couplings that do not respect Onsager's relations, and hence break macroscopic non-reciprocity.
-Indeed, non-reciprocity rather than motility can be seen \cite{dadhichi2020nonmutual} to lie at the heart of the Vicsek/Toner-Tu models.
+Unless forbidden by additional symmetries, in general $\partial \zeta_i / \partial x_j \neq \partial \zeta_j / \partial x_i$ so the dynamics of $x_1,x_2$ should be nonreciprocal.
+Agent-based models like the iconic Vicsek model may be based on reciprocal interactions or alignment rules, but upon coarse-graining are described by continuum equations with macroscopic couplings that do not respect Onsager's relations, and hence break macroscopic nonreciprocity.
+Indeed, nonreciprocity rather than motility can be seen \cite{dadhichi2020nonmutual} to lie at the heart of the Vicsek/Toner-Tu models.
 If the orientation vector carried by a particle aligns more strongly with that of its neighbor ahead of it than with its neighbor behind it, where ahead and behind are defined with respect to the direction of the focal particle's orientation vector, the polar order parameter in the coarse-grained theory advects itself as if it were a velocity even if the particles are not motile \cite{dadhichi2020nonmutual}.
-The directed information transfer associated with this advective nonlinearity assures long-range order in two dimensions.
+The directed information transfer associated with this advective nonlinearity assures long-range order in two dimensions. \mcm{It would be useful to put the intuition described above on a firm footing by showing how nonreciprocity arises upon coarse-graining of reciprocal microscopic models.}